tensorlakeai/indexify/README.md

 [![Discord](https://dcbadge.vercel.app/api/server/VXkY7zVmTD?style=flat&compact=true)](https://discord.gg/VXkY7zVmTD)

-## Build and Serve Durable Data-Intensive Agentic Workflow APIs
+## Build and Serve Durable Data-Intensive Agentic Workflows

 Indexify is a compute framework for building durable data-intensive workflows with LLM driven data routing.
 It lets you write data transformation/extraction and business logic as Python functions and orchestrate data flow between them using graphs.
 The workflows are deployed as live API endpoints for seamless integration with existing systems.